Athlete maintaining focus during training while performing gymnastic ring exercises

 Energy constraints.
 Under-fueling, dehydration, and limited sleep reduce the capacity to maintain focus.
 This is not a motivation issue.
 It is a capacity issue.

 Programming mismatch.
-If the session demands precision while the athlete is carrying high fatigue, focus will feel “hard” no matter how committed they are.
+If the session demands precision while the athlete is carrying high fatigue, focus will feel hard no matter how committed they are.
 In those weeks, simplifying the training method is often the correct move.
-If you want a practical way to adjust exercise constraints without improvising every session, see this guide on customizing workouts.

 Focus is easier to maintain when uncertainty is removed before the first exercise starts.